epics-modules/lua/docs/libraries/seq-library.md

 | `seq.delay(seconds)` | The specified time has elapsed since entering the state. |
 | None (`seq.when()`) | Always (unconditional). |

+**Returns:** a transition builder object (call it with `{ next="..." }`).

 <br>

 ### seq.delay
 ---

+Create a delay condition for transitions.

 ```
 seq.delay (seconds)
 ```

-Creates a delay condition for use in transitions.
-The condition becomes true when the specified number of seconds have elapsed since the current state was entered.

-Delay timers are reset each time the state is entered, including on self-transitions (unless `always_reset = false` is set in the state options).
+The condition becomes true when the specified time has elapsed since the current state was entered.
+Timers reset on each state entry, including self-transitions (unless `always_reset = false`).

 ```lua
 seq.when(seq.delay(5.0)) {